bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/edgedevplusplus/lightning-network-sphinx-and-onion-routing.md

 # Sphinx onion packet

-"Sphinx: A compact and provably secure mix format".
+'Sphinx: A compact and provably secure mix format'.
 I think this is only used on lightning really.
 It's used in higher-protocols like HORNET and Loopix.
 BOLT 4 is the lightning implementation of Sphinx.

 The basic building cryptographic building blocks are sha256, ECDH which is for deriving shared secrets from parties based on elliptic curve.
 Then HMAC which is a keyed hash message authentication code.
 And then ChaCha20 is a high-speed stream cipher.